djeada/Linux-Notes/notes/inodes_and_symlinks.md

 ## Hardlinks

-A hardlink is a second name for an existing file that is stored on the same filesystem.
-Hardlinks allow a single file to have multiple names and appear in multiple locations within the same filesystem.
+A hardlink is another name for a file on the same filesystem.
+Hardlinks let a file have multiple names and be in different places on the same filesystem.

-To create a hardlink, you can use the ln command and specify the existing file as the source and the desired hardlink name as the target:
+Create a hardlink using `ln`:

 ```
 ln existing_file hardlink_name
 ```

-If you delete a hardlink, it does not affect the original file or any other hardlinks to the same file.
-However, if you delete the original file, all hardlinks to the file will become invalid, as they will no longer be able to access the file's data blocks.
+Deleting a hardlink doesn't affect the original file or other hardlinks.
+But if you delete the original file, all hardlinks become invalid because they can't access the file's data blocks.

 ## Symlinks

-A symlink (short for "symbolic link") is a special type of file that contains a reference to another file or directory.
-Unlike a hardlink, a symlink can point to a file or directory on another filesystem or even to a non-existent file.
+A symlink is a special file that has a reference to another file or folder.
+Unlike hardlinks, symlinks can point to files or folders on other filesystems or even non-existent files.

-To create a symlink, you can use the `ln -s` command and specify the existing file or directory as the source and the desired symlink name as the target:
+Create a symlink using `ln -s`:

 ```
 ln -s existing_file symlink_name
 ```

-If you delete a symlink, it does not affect the file or directory that it points to.
-However, if you delete the file or directory that the symlink points to, the symlink will become invalid, as it will no longer be able to access the target file or directory.
+Deleting a symlink doesn't affect the file or folder it points to.
+But if you delete the file or folder it points to, the symlink becomes invalid.

-To identify the source file or directory of a symbolic link, you can use the `readlink -f` command and specify the symlink name as the argument:
+Find the source file or folder for a symlink using `readlink -f`:

 ```
 readlink -f symlink_name